Avoiding Big Integers: Parallel Multimodular Algebraic Verification of Arithmetic Circuits: Preliminaries

 The \emph{degree} $\deg(m)$ of a monomial $m = x_1^{\alpha_1} \dots x_n^{\alpha_n} \in [X]$ is defined as the sum of its exponents, that is, $\deg(m) = \alpha_{1} + \dots + \alpha_{n}$.
 A polynomial $f$ is called \emph{linear} if every monomial $m$ in $f$ has $\deg(m) \leq 1$, otherwise $f$ is called \emph{nonlinear}.

-Many algebraic operations require an ordering of monomials.
 A \emph{monomial order} is a total order $\prec$ on $[X]$ such that $1 \prec m$ for all $m \neq 1$, and $m_1 \prec m_2$ implies $m m_1 \prec m m_2$ for all $m,m_1,m_2\in[X]$.
 Typical examples are the \emph{lexicographic order}, which compares exponent vectors componentwise, and the \emph{degree lexicographic order}, which first compares degrees and breaks ties lexicographically.
 An order is \emph{degree-compatible} if smaller degree implies smaller order.

-With respect to a fixed monomial order, every nonzero polynomial $f \in R[X]$ has a unique maximal monomial, called its \emph{leading monomial} and denoted by $\lm(f)$.
-The product of this monomial with its coefficient is called the \emph{leading term}, denoted by $\lt(f)$.
+With respect to a fixed monomial order, every nonzero polynomial $f \in R[X]$ has a unique maximal monomial, called its \emph{leading monomial}.